Office of Housing Stability

 - implementation of new programs and policies that the office is exploring.

 Fill out our expression of interest form to apply for an internship.

 Multilingual DocumentsMultilingual Documents

 We help tenants in housing crisis due to fire, natural disaster, eviction, or condemnation.
 Email email@example.com or call 617-635-4200 to contact us.
 We also have information on emergency resources for tenants.
 Our goal is to put residents on the path to housing stability.Tenant and Landlord Information

 We provide information to tenants and landlords about their rights and responsibilities.

-We research, draft and implement policies designed to prevent displacement and keep our communities intact.
+We research, draft, and put in place policies that aim to prevent displacement.
+Our goal is to keep our communities intact.